-How to Use Google Earth to Find the Area of a Roof - Page 3
+How to Measure a Roof with Google Earth - Page 3

 (Click on the images to enlarge.)